Digitaler-Impfnachweis/covpass-android/README.md

         // eventNotifier { onError(error) }
         // and activates the `isLoading` state (unless you pass withLoading = false). launch {
-            // If an exception is thrown here it'll automatically get caught trigger
+            // If an exception is thrown here it'll automatically get caught and trigger
-            // BaseFragment.onError(exception)
+            // MyFragment.onError(exception)
             data.value = requestLatestData()
         }
     }

     // You can also compose states.
 The otherState.eventNotifier and otherState.isLoading
-    // will get merged into MyState.
+    // will get merged into MyViewModel.
     val otherState by buildState { OtherState(scope) }

     // A contrived event example to get the point across